maximmaxim345/yoga_pro_9i_gen9_linux/README.md

 ## Ports

-Works out of the box, could not test Thunderbolt.
-Should however [work](https://github.com/karypid/YogaPro-16IMH9).
+Works out of the box.

+### Thunderbolt

+Tested on the [DELL WD19TB](https://www.dell.com/support/home/en-us/product-support/product/dell-wd19tb-dock/overview) and works out of the box (network, ports etc).
+However, eventhough the laptop appears to be charging, the battery status on PopOS does not say so.

 ## Wifi/Bluetooth